AdityaRaorane22/turfit-frontend/README.md

-# TurfIt - Smart Turf Management System
+# TurFit - Smart Turf Management System

 ## 🏟️ Overview

-TurfIt is a comprehensive turf management platform that bridges the gap between sports facility owners and players.
+TurFit is a comprehensive turf management platform that bridges the gap between sports facility owners and players.
 Our system provides real-time booking capabilities, team management, and seamless communication tools to create the ultimate sports facility experience.

 ## 🎯 Business Perspective